 Due to our rookie mistake, we got to Helsinki at 14 30 pm and had only about 5 hours to explore the city.
 And that is what we did.
 Helsinki is lovely, especially if you are lucky to see it on a sunny day.
 Just pick up a map of the attractions from a tourist info point and walk till you drop.
 We managed to see most of it in 5 hours.
 There were almost no breaks and no sitting for lunch included.
 But it was just enough.

-At 7 30 pm, we boarded on the ferry back for Tallinn and arrived in Tallin by 9 30 pm (I hope I’m not wrong).
-Just in time to run to the hostel and check in.
+At 7 30 pm, we boarded the ferry back to Tallinn and arrived in Tallin by 9 30 pm (I hope I’m not wrong), just in time to run to the hostel and check-in.

 Worst accommodation in Tallinn

-As I told you, Estonia has more expensive accommodation and one of the few hostels I found that would be in our budget was one in the old city, in a very old building.
-The staff was super friendly, some guys in their early 20s.
+As I told you, Estonia has more expensive accommodation, and one of the few hostels I found that would be within our budget was one in the old city, in a very old building.
+The staff was super friendly, with some guys in their early 20s.

 My mistake was that I paid by card, for 2 nights, before seeing the room.
 The moment I set foot in the room, I knew I wanted out!